smurfomen/QSerializer/README.md

 };
 ```

-### Alternative case if you don't inherit from QSerializer and don't use QS_CLASS macro
+### 3. QObject-based class
 #### Requirements
-For this case you need to define the methods into class or base class:
+For this case you need to define the methods into class or base class:</br>
  - QJsonValue toJson()
  - void fromJson(const QJsonValue &)
  - QDomNode toXml()
  - void fromXml(const QDomNode &)
  - const QMetaObject * metaObject() const

 ##### NOTE: Method metaObject() already exists if you use QObject-based class, however QObject is a heavier parent

+You also need to define an assignment operator and a copy constructor, since QObject forbids copying itself by default.
+This is the most difficult path.

 For example:
 ```C++
 class User : public QObject